slemire/slemire.github.io/_posts/2019-08-24-htb-writeup-unattended.md

 +--------------+
 ```

-I focused on `config`, `idname` and `filepath` tables first.
+I'll focus on `config`, `idname` and `filepath` tables first.
 The other tables contain a lot of rows and it would take too long to dump everything.
-I increased the thread count to make it a bit faster.
+I increase the thread count to make it a bit faster.

 ```
 # sqlmap -u https://www.nestedflanders.htb/index.php?id=587 -T config,filepath,idname --technique B -D neddy --dump --threads 10